justin-lewis/safestate/README.md

         }
 ```

-In your base Activity class:
+At your base Activity class:
 ```kotlin
     override fun onRestoreInstanceState(savedInstanceState: Bundle) {
         SafeState.restoreInstanceState(this, savedInstanceState)